 Large garbage bags and Ziploc-style bags are life-savers when it comes to camping in the rain.
 Large garbage bags make great makeshift ponchos and they can be used to store wet gear such as drenched shoes and clothing.
 They can also be used to keep camp chairs, firewood and other camping gear dry.

 Ziplocs are great for keeping smaller items dry such as cell phones, matches, food and other items that shouldn’t get wet.
 If you’re traveling to a particularly rainy location, you may want to invest in a few river-trip style dry bags.
-Dry bags have a secure roll-top closure and are totally waterproof and extremely durable.
+Dry bags have a secure roll-top closure and are totally waterproof (no condensation) and extremely durable.
 They’re a great option for keeping camera equipment and other valuables dry in rainy conditions.

 Read More: 8 Tips and Tricks on Camping for Beginner